Community Impact and Benefit Activities of Critical Access, Other Rural, and Urban Hospitals, 2017

 Federal Office of Rural Health Policy

-Non-profit and publicly-owned hospitals, including Critical Access Hospitals (CAHs), have obligations to address the health needs of their communities, with non-profit hospitals required to report their community benefit activities to the Internal Revenue Service.
-Community benefit activities include programs and services that provide treatment and/or promote health in response to identified community needs.
-To monitor the community impact and benefit activities of CAHs and to understand whether and how their community impact and benefit profiles differ from those of other hospitals, researchers at the Maine Rural Health Research Center's Flex Monitoring Team compared CAHs to other rural and urban hospitals using a set of indicators they developed.
+Non-profit and publicly-owned hospitals, including Critical Access Hospitals (CAHs), have obligations to address the health needs of their communities.
+Non-profit hospitals are required to report their community benefit activities to the Internal Revenue Service using Form 990, Schedule H. Community benefit activities include programs and services that provide treatment and/or promote health in response to identified community needs.
+Publicly-owned hospitals are also held accountable to the needs of their communities through the oversight of their governing boards and local governments.
+To monitor the community impact and benefit activities of CAHs and to understand whether and how their community impact and benefit profiles differ from those of other hospitals, we compared CAHs to other rural and urban hospitals using a set of indicators developed by the FMT.

 Croll ZT, Gale J, Zuckero J. Community Impact and Benefit Activities of Critical Access, Other Rural, and Urban Hospitals, 2017.
 Portland, ME: Flex Monitoring Team; July, 2019.
 State Data Report.